soi-20/brains/_posts/1930-01-02-narratives.md

 Finding the timing is the most important part of the execution.
 You need to execute your idea fast and good enough within the critical window to succeed.
 Most importantly, you may need to survive long enough to find the right window.

-## There Is Only One Right Way In Your Game
+## Which Game?

-So both Marc Andreessen and Peter Thiel can have different preferences regarding control versus execution and still both be right as a investor.
+So both Marc Andreessen and Peter Thiel can have different preferences regarding control versus execution and still both be right as an investor.

 As an entrepreneur, you can choose between investing in control or focusing on execution.
 Which is the right path is base on what kind of business you want to create.
 The worst founder switch between strategies then call it "pivot".